Whether you are first-timers or repeat visitors, beautiful and exciting Rome will turn you into eternal admirers for sure.

-Follow ornamental criteria, rows of sculptures from different periods are lining both sides of the galleries.
-Mind you, that many of the statues are Roman copies of Greek masterpieces.
+Following ornamental criteria, rows of sculptures from different periods are lining both sides of the galleries.
+Mind you, many of the statues are Roman copies of Greek masterpieces.

 The precious ancient sculptures are mostly stemming from private collections of Roman clerics and noble families.